animuslabs/boid-docs/docs/actions/stats.md

 # Stats actions
-actions related to Stats.
+Actions related to Stats.
 In the future there will be functions that read the stats table rows to adjust inflation rates.

 ## `stats.clean`